-The resident engineer verifies that the contractor complies with all aspects of the contract, including applicable safety orders found in the CCR Title 8.
+The resident engineer verifies that the contractor complies with all aspects of the contract, including applicable safety orders found in the 8 CCR.
 To accomplish this, do the following:

-- Identify unsafe conditions and the specific contract provisions or CCR Title 8 regulations involved. - Assign a project safety coordinator if needed. - Involve the district CSC in specialized contract work such as full freeway closures, blasting operations, confined space operations, multi-crane picks of large loads, or other unusual or complex contractor operations.
-Consult with the CSC to interpret Cal/OSHA regulations. - Inform the CSC how unsafe conditions identified in the safety audit were resolved.
-Complete written documentation of the review and abatement results and file with other project documents. - In a special safety audit using Form CEM-4601, "Assistant Resident Engineer's Daily Report," document the construction safety activities of both the contractor and Caltrans project personnel. - At least weekly, complete a project safety audit and file it in Category 6, "Safety," of the project records.
-Use Form CEM-0606, "Construction Safety Checklists," to support the project safety audit. - Using normal contract administration procedures, verify that the contractor complies with Caltrans contract requirements and CCR Title 8. - Develop a project-specific COSP document for Caltrans employees addressing all operations in the project for each contract and all contractor operations.
-Make it accessible to workers in the field, and confirm all project personnel have read and signed it.
-Keep the COSP in a conspicuous location at the job site office.
+- Identify unsafe conditions and the specific contract provisions or 8 CCR regulations involved. - Assign a project safety coordinator. - Involve the district CSC in specialized contract work such as full freeway closures, blasting operations, confined space operations, multi-crane picks of large loads, or other unusual or complex contractor operations.
+Consult with the CSC to interpret Cal/OSHA regulations. - Inform the CSC how unsafe conditions identified in the safety review report were resolved.
+Complete written documentation of the review and abatement results and file with other project documents. - Complete a project safety review report every week and file it in Category 6, "Safety," of the project records.
+Use the application to document Form CEM 0606, "Construction Safety Checklists," and either Form CEM-4501, "Resident Engineer's Daily Report Asst.
+Resident Engineer's Daily Report," or Form CEM 4601, "Assistant Resident Engineer's Daily Report," to support the project safety review report. - Using contract administration procedures, verify that the contractor complies with Caltrans contract requirements and 8 CCR. - Develop a project-specific COSP document for Caltrans employees to address all operations in the project for each contract and all contractor operations.
+Make it accessible to workers in the field and confirm that all project personnel have read and signed it.
+Keep the COSP in a conspicuous location at the job site office, and a copy in the Category 6, "Safety," of the project files.
 Refer to Section 2-106A, "Caltrans Division of Construction Code of Safe Practices," of this manual for additional guidance on developing a COSP.
 A baseline COSP document is on the Division of Construction website: